fbpx

 Festive Tea at Dylan Hotel

-After the National Leprechaun Museum, we realized it would take us about 45 minutes to walk to the Dylan Hotel for our afternoon tea reservation.
-We debated doing the festive tea at the Shelbourne Hotel but it was twice as expensive.
+After the museum, we had a 45-minute walk to the Dylan Hotel for our afternoon tea reservation.
+We debated doing tea at the Shelbourne Hotel, but it was twice as expensive.

-On our way from the Dublin Hotel to Dublin Castle, we stopped in a few stores.
-I got a really lovely wool blanket that was 40% off!
-And my friend Keryn found a nice wool scarf and a blanket.
+On our way to Dublin Castle, we stopped in a few shops.
+I scored a gorgeous wool blanket that was 40% off, and Keryn found a beautiful wool scarf.

 Image of the Christmas display at Dublin Castle chapel